A Idioms

 at odds (with someone)

-- to be in disagreement with someone
+- in disagreement with someone

 The man has been at odds with his boss over his new sales territory.